Home • Portraits • Landscapes • Flowers • Still Life

 Now We're Ready to Scan

-The Preview feature has let us adjust the scanning settings, so our scan will get us as close as possible to a perfect rendition of this negative.
+The Preview feature has let us adjust the scanning settings, so our scan will get us as close as possible to a faithful rendition of this negative.

 We set the scanner to give us a 16-bit greyscale TIFF file.
 Unlike JPEG (which is "lossy"), the TIFF format results in no loss of visual information.
 (TIFF stands for Tagged Indexed File Format.
 JPEG stands for Joint Photographic Experts Group.)
 For color negatives and slides, use 16-bit color - also known as 48-bit color, because each of the Red, Green, and Blue channels, get 16 bits.